Welcome to California and the city by the bay!

 Leave your valuables behind.
 While traveling, it’s easier for things to get lost, stolen, or damaged.
 Keep any prized possessions safe at home.

 Check with TSA.
 Make sure your luggage complies with TSA regulations, especially your carry-on.
 Useful tip: Pack an empty water bottle and fill it up after security

 Extra paperwork?
 If you need additional forms filled out to get credit for your service hours, no problem!
 Bring these forms with you so they can be completed in-country.

-A 50-75 liter backpack or duffel bag is recommended, large enough to fit all your clothes and gear.
+A 50-75 liter backpack (with rain cover) is recommended, large enough to fit all your clothes and gear.
 Suitcases/wheeled bags are not suitable on this program.

 Key Points to Remember